 DMP trainees bring a new perspective on working with our service users adding a non-verbal as well as verbal dimension.
 We are a team that welcomes new perspectives and believe in offering a diverse range of therapeutic interventions to support our service users in their journey to recovery.

 The use of dance and movement as a reflective tool is core to the training in Dance Movement Psychotherapy.
-The filmed movement response is just one way that students develop this skill and forms part of their assessment.
-Here are some examples from our students:

 You should have: